ToshioCP/Gtk4-tutorial/src/sec29.src.md

 ### GtkBuilderListItemFactory

 GtkBuilderListItemFactory is another GtkListItemFactory.
-Its behavior is defined with ui file.
+Its behavior is defined in a UI file.

 @@@if gfm
 ~~~xml